-Prior to his role as CTO, Mr. Jester served as Senior Vice President and the Information Technology Director with IIR.
+Prior to his role as CTO, Mr. Jester served as Information Technology Director with IIR.

-Having been with IIR for over 28 years, Mr. Jester possesses extensive experience in developing, directing, and overseeing complex information technology applications and data solutions for the U.S. Department of Justice, the U.S. Department of Homeland Security, the U.S. Department of State, and partner organizations.
+Having been with IIR for more than 30 years, Mr. Jester possesses extensive experience in developing, directing, and overseeing complex information technology applications and data solutions for the U.S. Department of Justice, the U.S. Department of Homeland Security, the U.S. Department of State, and partner organizations.

 Mr. Jester has developed and implemented internal management information systems for IIR, including the implementation and support of an electronic communications system among IIR’s offices in Florida, Tennessee, and Washington, DC, and numerous remote locations.